 For a model of how such stories might spread, he refers to the Kermack and McKendrick SIR-model of disease infection.
 In the model, there are a fixed number of people which are in one of three states: susceptiple (), infected () or recovered ().
 They evolve as follows:

 Initially, almost everybody is susceptible.
 Then more and more people become infected as susceptibles become affected when they meet an infective with a fixed probability ().
-However, a fixed share () of the infected recover every period and cannot become ill again.
+However, a fixed share () of the infected recover permanently every period.